OCA/stock-logistics-workflow/stock_picking_compute_delivery_date/README.rst

   expected dates of the chained moves.
 This could make the MTO part of this module unnecessary, if the change is consistent.
 That could be investigated further.
+* For the MTS computation, all outgoing and incoming moves are grouped together for the computation of the availability plan.
+In other words, the plan is global for any products, and it does not take into account the presence of different warehouses.

 Bug Tracker
 ===========